CfSOtago/GREENGrid/processNZGGElecCons1minData.md

 This report is intended to:

- * load and clean the project electricity consumption data (Grid Spy)
+ * load and clean the project electricity power data (Grid Spy)
  * save the cleaned data out as a single file per household
  * produce summary data quality statistics